nvhien1992/ACO/README.md

 # ACO
     - Ant-Colony Optimization - Thomas Stützle -

-This is cloned from http://www.aco-metaheuristic.org/aco-code/public-software.html
+This is a copy of ACOTSP.V1.03 that is available on http://www.aco-metaheuristic.org/aco-code/public-software.html

     - Course Work - Advanced Database System -
-Anology: TSP (Travelling Salesman Problem) vs QAPP (Querry Access Plan Problem).
+Analogy: TSP (Travelling Salesman Problem) vs QAPP (Querry Access Plan Problem).

 Modify ACOTSP to adapt to the new problem (QAPP) mentioned in this paper: